firstbirdtech/api-docs/source/includes/_applications.md

 ### Headers

 If a media type header `application/x.firstbird.application+json;version=2` is passed, the close reason in the response can be absent.
-Otherwise a default of `CANDIDATE_ACCEPTED` will be returned
+Otherwise a default of `CANDIDATE_ACCEPTED` will be returned.

 ### Query Parameters